mcleanse13/ALY6080_Integrated-Experiential-Learning_Individual-Project/Module 12_Final Project Submission/README.md

-Data-Driven Digital Transformation Strategy for Yeoman Technology Company
+Final Project: Data-Driven Digital Transformation Strategy for Yeoman Technology Company

 For my final individual project, I focused on consolidating all previous drafts and feedback into a comprehensive proposal for Yeoman Technology Company.
 My goal was to outline a clear, data-driven strategy to support the transition of multi-channel brands from traditional sales channels to digital platforms like Amazon, while ensuring that existing client businesses and retail channels remain protected.
 In this final draft, I detail a structured, phased approach: selecting and implementing analytical tools, training staff and identifying critical skills, and establishing effective communication practices.
 I incorporated predictive modeling, customer segmentation, and descriptive analytics—leveraging tools like Python, SQL, Tableau, and Excel to generate actionable insights, optimize sales strategies, and monitor ongoing performance.